Aims & ethos

 • checking that all cleaning products are stored in an out of reach of children cupboard.

 Notifying Ofsted of infectious diseases or food poisoning outbreaks

-Notification of specified infectious diseases is a legal requirement under the Public Health (Control of Disease) Act 1984 and the Public Health (Infectious Diseases) Regulations 1988.
+Chingford House school is legally required to notify certain agencies of specified infectious diseases under the Public Health (Control of Disease) Act 1984 and the Public Health (Infectious Diseases) Regulations 1988.
+We are also required to inform Ofsted of certain illnesses, as soon as possible or within 14 days of the illness, under the EYFS (2017).
 Some of the diseases which have to be notified include:

 Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR)